31,408 Shares in FT Cboe Vest U.S. Equity Buffer ETF – May (NYSEARCA:FMAY) Purchased by Echo Wealth Management LLC

-Echo Wealth Management LLC bought a new position in shares of FT Cboe Vest U.S. Equity Buffer ETF – May (NYSEARCA:FMAY) during the fourth quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The fund bought 31,408 shares of the company’s stock, valued at approximately $1,083,000.
-FT Cboe Vest U.S. Equity Buffer ETF – May accounts for approximately 1.4% of Echo Wealth Management LLC’s portfolio, making the stock its 19th largest holding.
-Echo Wealth Management LLC owned approximately 1.96% of FT Cboe Vest U.S. Equity Buffer ETF – May at the end of the most recent quarter.
+Echo Wealth Management LLC purchased a new position in shares of FT Cboe Vest U.S. Equity Buffer ETF – May (NYSEARCA:FMAY) during the fourth quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm purchased 31,408 shares of the company’s stock, valued at approximately $1,083,000.
+FT Cboe Vest U.S. Equity Buffer ETF – May comprises approximately 1.4% of Echo Wealth Management LLC’s holdings, making the stock its 19th biggest position.
+Echo Wealth Management LLC owned about 1.96% of FT Cboe Vest U.S. Equity Buffer ETF – May at the end of the most recent quarter.

-A number of other large investors have also recently added to or reduced their stakes in the stock.
-Cetera Advisors LLC boosted its holdings in shares of FT Cboe Vest U.S. Equity Buffer ETF – May by 3.6% in the third quarter.
-Cetera Advisors LLC now owns 46,097 shares of the company’s stock worth $1,523,000 after buying an additional 1,597 shares during the period.
-Kestra Advisory Services LLC lifted its position in shares of FT Cboe Vest U.S. Equity Buffer ETF – May by 13.9% in the 4th quarter.
-Kestra Advisory Services LLC now owns 21,215 shares of the company’s stock valued at $731,000 after acquiring an additional 2,596 shares in the last quarter.
-Koshinski Asset Management Inc. purchased a new stake in shares of FT Cboe Vest U.S. Equity Buffer ETF – May in the 4th quarter valued at approximately $691,000.
-Legacy Private Trust Co. purchased a new stake in shares of FT Cboe Vest U.S. Equity Buffer ETF – May in the 4th quarter valued at approximately $409,000.
-Finally, Cetera Investment Advisers purchased a new stake in shares of FT Cboe Vest U.S. Equity Buffer ETF – May in the 4th quarter valued at approximately $693,000.
+Other hedge funds and other institutional investors also recently added to or reduced their stakes in the company.
+AE Wealth Management LLC grew its holdings in shares of FT Cboe Vest U.S. Equity Buffer ETF – May by 20.9% during the fourth quarter.
+AE Wealth Management LLC now owns 404,569 shares of the company’s stock worth $13,945,000 after buying an additional 70,006 shares during the last quarter.
+Cetera Advisors LLC grew its holdings in shares of FT Cboe Vest U.S. Equity Buffer ETF – May by 3.6% during the third quarter.
+Cetera Advisors LLC now owns 46,097 shares of the company’s stock worth $1,523,000 after buying an additional 1,597 shares during the last quarter.
+Kestra Advisory Services LLC purchased a new position in shares of FT Cboe Vest U.S. Equity Buffer ETF – May during the third quarter worth about $615,000.
+First Trust Advisors LP grew its holdings in shares of FT Cboe Vest U.S. Equity Buffer ETF – May by 299.8% during the fourth quarter.
+First Trust Advisors LP now owns 454,391 shares of the company’s stock worth $15,663,000 after buying an additional 340,750 shares during the last quarter.
+Finally, Koshinski Asset Management Inc. purchased a new position in shares of FT Cboe Vest U.S. Equity Buffer ETF – May during the fourth quarter worth about $691,000.

 Receive News & Ratings for FT Cboe Vest U.S. Equity Buffer ETF - May Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for FT Cboe Vest U.S. Equity Buffer ETF - May and related companies with MarketBeat.com's FREE daily email newsletter.